-Lana Del Rey's Response To Rumors She Voted For Trump Clears Things Up
+Lana Del Rey Addressed Those Rumors She Voted For Trump, Y'all

 Celebrities like Lil Pump, 50 Cent, and Kid Rock voiced their support for Donald Trump in the 2020 election, while others like Lady Gaga and Taylor Swift backed Joe Biden.
 In past interviews, Lana Del Rey mentioned her political views are somewhere in the middle, so fans speculated she may have voted Republican in 2020 and was too afraid to be open about it.
 Lana Del Rey's response to rumors she voted for Trump sets the record straight, however.